 Some of his cases which have been reported in published opinions include: Cuna Mutual Iris. v.
 Los Angeles County Metropolitan Transp.
 Authority (2003) 108 Cal.App.4th 382, City of Vista v.
 Fielder (1996) 13 Cal.4th 612, Community Redevelopment Agency v.
 Force Electronics (1997) 55 Cal.App.4th 622, LAUSD v.
 Trump Wilshire (1996) 42 Cal.App.4th 311, State of California v.
 Union Pacific Land Resources (1984) 179 Cal.App.3d 307, Pincus v.
 Pabst Brewing (7th Cir.
 1990) 893 F.2d 1544, and Myers v.
 Atchison, Topeka & Santa Fe (1990) 224 Cal.App.3d 752.

-He is a member of the Board of Directors of Children’s Hospital Los Angeles where he is Chair of the Governance Committee and also serves on the Compensation Committee.
-He is volunteer Assistant General Counsel and a member of the Board of Directors of the Greater Los Angeles Area Council of the Boy Scouts of America.
+He is Chair of the Board of Trustees and a member of the Board of Directors of Children’s Hospital Los Angeles.
+He is a member of the Board of Directors of the Greater Los Angeles Area Council of the Boy Scouts of America.
 He is a member of the California Rugby Alumni Board which consists of former Cal Rugby players.

 He is also a member of the boards of The Ketchum-Downtown YMCA and the St. Thomas More Society which sponsors the Los Angeles Red Mass, the Executive Committee of the Friendly Sons of St. Patrick, and several other non-profits.
 In years past, he has been an assistant coach for The Los Angeles Cougars, a boys under-18 rugby club, a member of the Development Committee at Loyola High School, a member of the Board of Trustees of the Mayfield Junior School, a member of the board and past President of San Marino National Little League and the Regional Chief Coach of AYSO Region 214.
 He actively works with Public Counsel, providing pro bono assistance in his practice areas.